Queensland Camping

 How to be Dingo Safe

-No doubt you’ve heard that there are plenty of wild dingoes on K’gari and while they are super cute – they can be quite aggressive and pose a risk to travellers on the island – particularly for families with small children.
-Unfortunately, there are dingo attacks each year and from time to time they have been fatal – so you must take dingo safety seriously.
+No doubt you’ve heard that there are plenty of wild dingoes on K’gari, and while they are super cute, they can be quite aggressive and pose a risk to travellers on the island, particularly for families with small children..
+Dingo attacks happen every year, and some are fatal, so dingo safety is important.

 However, with a few precautions taken, you can have a safe trip to K’gari.

-- If you come face to face with a dingo, stand tall and slowly back away – do not panic, run or wave arms around.
+• If you come face to face with a dingo, stand tall and slowly back away—do not panic, run, or wave your arms around.

 You can read more about dingo safety here which is issued by the Queensland Parks and Wildlife Service.